Microlocs 101: 5 Stages and Micro Locs Maintenance

 Special Interlocking Tool for Microlocs

 There are several types of Microlocs tools for interlocking.
 Here are some of the most used types: Nappylocs Tool, Interlocking Ring, Dual Interlocking tool, and Crochet Hook.
-Electric dreadlock tools like KlixerPro are available today to make micro locking easier and chemical-free as well.
+Dreadlock Maker Machine Kit with all its necessities for making perfect locs, are available today.
+This allows you to make micro locking easy as well as chemical-free.

 How to Interlock Micro Locs